Where to go for Brunch In Dublin - The City Centre

 Urbanity, Smithfield

 If you’re ever getting to the hangry stage of the day, we would advise you to avoid Urbanity’s socials or it might send you over the edge.
 Everything they post is ultra colourful and practically jumping off the screen, showcasing their seasonal menu which changes all the time.
-They always have interesting brunch specials, and there's a great outdoor area which we're expecting to be packed on summer weekend mornings.
+They always have interesting brunch specials, and there's a couple of benches outside which you can perk on for a coffee and cake in the sun.